xmonader/info_foundation/docs/contributors/Olivia_Jurado.md

 ## why do I like to contribute to TF

--it makes me happy to be able to help empower others to collaborate and contribute to this global movement.
+- it makes me happy to be able to help empower others to collaborate and contribute to this global movement.

 ## what are my roles in TF